Theme for April 2021

 - Understand The Creative Origin of the Defensive Posture As a Best Solution at the Time

-- Grasp The Underlying Function the Defense – how it serves.
+- Grasping The Underlying Function the Defense – how it serves.

 Becoming A Vital Holding Container: